-7.1.2 Where AMSS is intended for main propulsion and steering of a ship, a minimum of two AMSS shall be provided.
+7.1.2 Where AMSS is intended for main propulsion and steering of a ship, as a rule, minimum two AMSS shall be provided.

 Provision in this case shall be made for control stations equipped with necessary devices and means of communication as indicated in 2.5, 3.1 to 3.3.